Last Updated: 02-25-2013

 Claws/blades; made of wire, cardboard, duct and furnace tape.
 Made rings of wire and extending up to the length of the blades, cut the cardboard to the shape needed, layer of duct tape, then a layer of foil furnace tape overtop to give it a metallic shine without it wrinkling easily.
 To hide the rings I wore fingerless gloves (taken from my old Sai cosplay).
 Oh, and I didn't want to spring for fake nails, so I just semi-succeeded in growing my own out and painted them burgundy.
 Again, may do her acrylics in the future.

 Clothing; Stuff out of my closet.
 W00t for regularly having a cyberpunky femme fatalle style.
 Jacket is a leather Danier jacket that I regularly wear (good god is it hot in a crowded con hall.
 It's meant to be worn outside in cool weather), black super-skinny jeans, and a pair of stiletto heeled knee boots.
 For Halloween I didn't have a shirt that matched the description of her "sleeveless grey pullover with shoulder zippers", so I just wore a Sci-Fi styled tank top underneath.
 It was too cold to unzip it anyway.
-For Con-G I (very last minute) bought a grey pullover, de-sleeved it, stuck in decorative shoulder zippers and cropped the hem a bit.
+For Con-G I (very last minute) bought a grey pullover, de-sleeved it, stuck in decorative shoulder zippers and cropped the hem a bit to resemble her "Sleeveless grey bulletproof pullover".

 Also, the Batou accompanying me is my boyfriend Furilas.
 His costume also turned out great as a week-before-Halloween decision and made for some great photo-ops.
 Photos taken are in the Toronto subway, various stations/concourses.